amulick/MCEE-u5mort2019/README.md

 ## Neonatal (0-28 days) cause-of-death fractions

-To reproduce the model-based estimates, the following five files should be run in sequence:
+To reproduce the model-based estimates, the following five files located in neonatal_cod/code should be run in sequence:

 1. Estimate_VA.R
 2. Estimate_VR1.R